coreyp1/defiant/ROADMAP.md

 14. Serving files from directories is now supported.
 This allows for mapping of arbitrary paths to specific directories, which is necessary for HTML inclusion of Plugin-provided HTML, CSS, & JavaScript.
 15. Context now has Javascript and CSS Registries, so that plugins can add JS & CSS to a page load.
 16. JQuery is included by default by the base theme.
+17. Layouts are minimally functional and can be partially edited in-browser.

 ## TODO